©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 Ancestors Rising Film Still, 2022 © Deep Time Agency

-Ancestors Rising at Day of the Archeology | Aussenstelle Titz, LVR LandesMuseum Bonn, DE (20th Aug. - 24/25 Oct. )
+Ancestors Rising - Day of the Archeology | A Film Screening at Aussenstelle Titz, LVR LandesMuseum Bonn, DE (20th Aug. - 24/25 Oct. )

 Deep Time Agency´s new film Ancestors Rising (2022) will premiere at the Day of the Archeology 2022.
 During this event, the cultural legacy of the RWE lignite industry will be discussed, taking archeological finds from the excavation sites as starting points and granting them a functional role in the repurposing process of the industrial landscape.